 Now to the crux of the matter.
 How can you land yourself a data analytics internship?

 Before you start applying for roles, try to build your online presence.
 Create a portfolio website and put any sample projects you’ve done on sites like GitHub.
 You can learn how to create a data analytics portfolio here.
 If you enjoy social media, sites like Twitter are great for finding and sharing articles you’ve read, or even for sharing your own blog posts.
 Social media is also a great way to follow and learn about companies you might be interested in working for.
 Which takes us to step two…

 Step 2: Do your research

 Cast the net wide and see what positions are out there.
-If you’ve done a data analytics course (a structured course or free tutorials) you should already have an idea of what sparks your interest.
 Keep an eye on the types of companies that are seeking data analyst interns.
 Research what they do.
 Focus on applying to the ones that you feel most passionate about.

 Step 3: Compile a list of applications

 Searching for internships can be a bit overwhelming.
 To make life easier, compile a list of positions that catch your eye.
 If you’re organized, it helps to set up a spreadsheet.
 Include the company name, application deadline, and list the documents they require.
 You can also add details like what the role pays (know your worth—avoid unpaid internships!) and some notes on the company.
 When applying for numerous roles (which is necessary…it’s a numbers game) it’s good to have all the info in one place.

 Once you’ve done some background research, it’s time to start filling in applications.
 This is the tedious part of the process, but it’s vital to get it right.
 Craft each application individually, and avoid using generic text where possible.
 Since you have little or no experience, highlight your soft skills.
 Show that you have some insight into what the company does, who their clients are, and so on.